 Ready for Your Fine-Tuning Pipeline

-Tasks ship as JSONL in the instruction-response format used by OpenAI fine-tuning, Axolotl, LLaMA-Factory, and every major fine-tuning framework.
+JSONL in the instruction-response format used by OpenAI fine-tuning, Axolotl, LLaMA-Factory, and every major framework.
 HuggingFace Datasets compatible.
-Each delivery includes a data card documenting task distribution, language breakdown, domain coverage, and known limitations.
-Versioned for reproducible training runs.
+Data card, language breakdown, domain coverage, and version metadata included.

 Coverage